megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

     // ...

     // These event handlers all also follow a similar pattern.
 Instead of
-    // directly calling the commands though, the register an event with the
+    // directly calling the commands though, they register an event with the
     // necessary information for the message relay to call the commands. public void Process(OrderCaptured @event)
     {